Types of Physical Disabilities

 How can Kate Meads Associates help?

-If your child has a physical disability and it is stopping them from doing the things that they want to do then they would benefit from an occupational therapy assessment.
+If your child has a physical disability and it’s stopping them from doing the things they want to do, they could benefit from an our occupational therapy services.
 An occupational therapist will visit you and your child either at home or school to find out how their disability is affecting them.
 They will work with you to identify goals and what your child would like to be able to do better – for example getting dressed, doing their school work, walking, getting up and down from a chair etc. They will identify the barriers which are preventing them from doing what they want to do and help you both to think about ways in which they may be able to overcome those barriers.